 As much as we like sugar on so unfriendly is with the silhouette and the skin.
-A high consumption not only bring a few extra numbers to clothes, but also many skin problems.
-We say to you why sugar is not good for the skin and how to control consumption.
+A high consumption brings a few extra numbers to not only clothes but also many skin problems.
+We say to you why sugar is bad for the skin and how to control consumption.

 The problems that generate sugars for the skin are different from person to person